ShinChven/git-gpt/README.md

 # Git-GPT

-A CLI tool to auto-generate git commit messages and issues using OpenAI's GPT-3.5 model.
+A CLI tool to auto-generate git commit messages and issues using OpenAI's GPT model.

 ## Installation